-Barbara regularly performs with Iván Fischer and his Budapest Festival Orchestra.
-This summer she made her BBC Proms debut as the alto soloist in Mozart’s Requiem and joined the orchestra on a European tour as the Third Lady in Die Zauberflöte as well as in the Requiem featuring performances in Budapest, Amsterdam, London, Bruges, Baden-Baden, Berlin and San Sebastian.
-Recently she toured throughout the United States performing Mendelssohn’s A Midsummer Night’s Dream, of which a CD recording will be released shortly on the Channel Classics label.
+She has been in close collaboration with Iván Fischer and the Budapest Festival Orchestra and made her BBC Proms debut as the alto soloist in Mozart’s Requiem and joined them on a European tour featuring performances in Budapest, Amsterdam, London, Bruges, Baden-Baden, Berlin and San Sebastian.
+They also toured throughout the United States performing Mendelssohn’s A Midsummer Night’s Dream, of which a CD recording has been released on the Channel Classics label.

 In concert she has given critically acclaimed performances of Mahler’s Lieder eines fahrenden Gesellen and Kindertotenlieder, Ravel’s Shéhérazade, Elgar’s Sea pictures, Berlioz’ Les Nuit d été, Brahms’ Alt-Rhapsodie, Verdi’s and Duruflé’s Requiem, and Rossini’s Petite Messe Solenelle.
 She has established herself in oratorio repertoire of Händel and Bach, including Matthäus-Passion, one of her musical kindred spirits.

-Throughout her career Barbara has collaborated with many conductors including Jaap van Zweden, Gennadi Rozjdestvenski, Neeme Järvi, Kenneth Montgomery, Richard Egarr, Paul McCreesh, Stefan Soltesz, Reinbert de Leeuw, Jan-Willem de Vriend, Antony Hermus, Otto Tausk, Uros Lajovic, and Per-Otto Johansson, and has performed with The Orchestra of the Age of Enlightenment, Academy of Ancient Music, Gabrieli Consort and Players, Orquestra Simfonica de Barcelona, Essner Philharmoniker, St.Luke’s Orchestra, Slovenian Philharmonic Orchestra and most Dutch orchestras.
+Throughout her career Barbara has collaborated with many conductors including Jaap van Zweden, Gennadi Rozjdestvenski, Neeme Järvi, Kenneth Montgomery, Jun Märkl, Richard Egarr, Paul McCreesh, Stefan Soltesz, Reinbert de Leeuw, David Afkham, Jan-Willem de Vriend, Antony Hermus, Otto Tausk, Uros Lajovic, and Per-Otto Johansson, and has performed with The Orchestra of the Age of Enlightenment, Academy of Ancient Music, Gabrieli Consort and Players, Orquestra Simfonica de Barcelona, Essner Philharmoniker, St.Luke’s Orchestra, Trondheim Symphony Orchestra, Slovenian Philharmonic Orchestra and most Dutch orchestras.

 The basis for her musical development was set in Slovenia at the Academy of Music in Ljubljana and later at the Royal Conservatory in The Hague.
 She has been coached by Sasja Hunnego, Meinard Kraak, Ann Murray, Graciela Araya and Anne Sofie von Otter.
 She was a member of The New Opera Academy and the Dutch Opera Studio.